unwitting/covid-business-support/src/markdown-pages/index.md

 Many businesses are coming up with novel and creative ways to keep themselves afloat during the pandemic: restaurants are offering takeaway or delivery where they didn't before, services are opening up for paid-up-front bookings to maintain some cashflow.

-This site exists to list those businesses, location-by-location, with information on the special measures they're taking.
+This site lists those businesses with information on the special measures they're taking.
 Use it to support them if you're unable to give them your usual business: for many of them this is an existential threat.

 ## Contributing